rpl-lab/lctes22-zlax/README.md

 The Zelus to Python compiler via muF presented in Section 4 is an extension of the [Zelus](https://github.com/INRIA/zelus) open source compiler.
 The complete compiler is provided in the `zelus` directory.
 The new addition to the compiler is mostly defined in `zelus/compiler/muf`.

 Finally, the benchmarks used for the evaluation in Section 5 are provided in the `zlax-benchmarks` directory.
-To reproduce the perfermance results, you need to have access to a GPU and install the artifact from sources.
+To reproduce the performance results, you need to have access to a GPU and install the artifact from sources.

-## Getting Started
+## Getting Started Guide

-The easiest way to run the artifact is to use Docker (https://www.docker.com).
-It has been tried with Docker Desktop 3.4.0 (engine: 20.10.7).
+The easiest way to run the artifact is to use [Docker](https://www.docker.com).
+It has been tried with Docker Desktop 4.7.1 (engine: 20.10.14).

 The following command loads the saved Docker image `lctes22-zlax-image.tar.gz`: